Stefanos Tsitsipas has bowed of the Australian Open after suffering a disappointing three-set loss to Daniil Medvedev, losing 6-4 6-2 7-5.

 Tsitsipas’ unlucky fortune moved into the third set, with Medvedev gaining another break point early on.
 Coming in surprise to Medvedev however, similar to Tsitsipas’ match against Nadal, the Greek switched the energy from the game to earn a break point and level the game again.

 This positive energy continued through to his next few games, benefiting the Greek.
-However, the Russian came out in Tsitsipas’ final service game, defeating Tsitsipas 7-5 and finishing the game.
+However, the Russian came out in Tsitsipas’ final service game, defeating Tsitsipas 7-5 and completing his dominant victory.